strawdynamics/drift/CONTRIBUTING.md

 Once you're configured, building the JavaScript from the command line is easy:

 ```
-gulp            # build Luminous from source
+gulp            # build Drift from source
 gulp watch      # watch for changes and build automatically, testing with PhantomJS
 gulp test-local # run the test against local browsers only (Chrome, Safari, Firefox)
 gulp test-full  # run the test suite against all supported browsers (using SauceLabs)